 Once on board, the Free Lovers immediately got busy creating great merriment for the professional crew of sailors aboard the schooner — who, upon their return, became the love cult’s rather merciless biographers with the help of the reporter from the San Francisco Times.

-The journey appears to have been dogged with several major issues.
+The journey appears to have been dogged by several major recurring issues.
 The first was a question of leadership.
-Luelling was the group’s leader, but another fellow — referred to in the newspaper as “Dr. T,” a onetime circus performer who was now a preacher and spiritualist (hence the “Dr.” title) — thought he himself ought to be the alpha, and lost no time in initiating a remarkably unbrotherly and unharmonious feud with Luelling over who got to be top banana.
+Luelling was the group’s leader, but another fellow — referred to in the newspaper as “Dr. T,” a onetime circus performer who was now a preacher and spiritualist (hence the “Dr.” title) — thought he himself ought to be the alpha, and lost no time in initiating a remarkably unharmonial and unbrotherly feud with Luelling over who got to be top banana.

 The second issue, and the one that generated the most drama aboard ship among these ostensible vegetarians, was a quest for meat.

 The power of belief is a force that can move mountains, but many of those mountains are imaginary, and when that power fetches up against a more grounded force, things can get interesting.
 In this case, the cult members' firm belief in the goodness and healthfulness of their “harmonial diet” was now slowly being ground down by the animal cravings of their starving bodies, which they were trying to force to subsist on coarse-ground whole-wheat flour and little else.
 Consequently, there was, according to the article, “much secret eating of salt pork, and drinking of coffee and tea which were also forbidden.”
 And when that sort of dietary cheating was discovered, there were accusations and recriminations, salted liberally with that particular viciousness that springs from secret envy.